backube/volsync/docs/usage/rsync/index.rst

        copyMethod: Snapshot
        capacity: 10Gi
        accessModes: ["ReadWriteOnce"]
+       storageClassName: my-sc
+       volumeSnapshotClassName: my-vsc

-In the above example, a 10 GiB RWO volume will be provisioned using the default StorageClass to serve as the destination for replicated data.
+In the above example, a 10 GiB RWO volume will be provisioned using the StorageClass ``my-sc`` to serve as the destination for replicated data.
 This volume is used by the rsync data mover to receive the incoming data transfers.

-Since the ``copyMethod`` specified above is ``Snapshot``, a VolumeSnapshot will be created at the end of each synchronization interval.
+Since the ``copyMethod`` specified above is ``Snapshot``, a VolumeSnapshot will be created, using the VolumeSnapshotClass named ``my-vsc``, at the end of each synchronization interval.
 It is this snapshot that would be used to gain access to the replicated data.
-The name of the current VolumeSnapshot holding the latest synced data will be placed in ``.status.latestImage``.
+The name of the current VolumeSnapshot holding the latest synced data will be placed in the ReplicationDestination's ``.status.latestImage``.

 Destination status
 ------------------